This Bud's for you, California. Budweiser plans to help pick up the tab if Mexico wins

 Bud Light’s offer will be put to the test if Mexico defeats Brazil at 7 a.m. on Monday, ending the "Curse of the 5th Game."
 Mexico has been eliminated in the Round of 16 in each of the last six World Cups.
 It last advanced to the quarterfinals when it hosted the tournament in 1986.

 Bud Light last delivered free beer on Feb.
-8 when it gave out thousands of cans at the Philadelphia Eagles’ Super Bowl parade party on due to a bet with the team's offensive tackle Lane Johnson.
+8, when it gave out thousands of cans at the Philadelphia Eagles’ Super Bowl parade party due to a bet with the team's offensive tackle Lane Johnson.

 Comments